-I consider myself to be as tech-savvy as a traveler can be.
+I consider myself to be as tech-savvy as a backpacker can be.
 As an entrepreneur who constantly needs to be in touch with people in order to manage my businesses remotely while traveling the world, technology has to be a massive part of what I stuff into my small backpack.
 For some backpackers, they are content with leaving it all at home.
 Throw some clothes into a big Osprey, leave the Macbook, DSLRs, and tangled up wires at home.
 Sometimes, I wish I had that luxury, but I truly can’t complain about lugging around some extra weight if it means living out my dreams.

 Technology is revolutionizing how we travel, from improved cameras helping us capture incredible moments beautifully, to the simple nuisance known as the selfie stick (I own one of those, so don’t hate on them too much).
 Although I stay connected mostly for work-related issues, even the casual traveler can benefit from knowing the right gadgets to bring along and which to leave at home.
 I’ll share what’s in my bag, since I’ve basically got it down to a science.